Why U2's The Joshua Tree Is Overrated

 Fans of U2, The Joshua Tree is overrated.

 To clarify, the quartet's best-selling album is not a weak record.
 It's far from their worst.
-Despite it's enduring popularity since its release 28 years, it simply doesn't hold up when compared to the rest of the band's catalog.
+But despite its enduring popularity since its release 28 years ago, it simply doesn't hold up when compared to the rest of the band's catalog.

 Toward the end of the '90s, Bono and The Edge continued to take the band in a different and adventurous musical direction with the techno-influenced album Pop, and it failed miserably in the eyes of the public.

-Their follow-up to that album, All That You Can't Leave Behind went back to The Joshua Tree formula: anthems and riffs that would bring the fans running back.
-Songs like "Beautiful Day" and "Walk On" was the perfect background music for when Bono led yet another humanitarian mission in Africa dressed in a leather jacket and sunglasses while shaking hands with Nelson Mandela.
+Their follow-up to that album, All That You Can't Leave Behind, went back to The Joshua Tree formula: anthems and riffs that would bring the fans running back.
+Songs like "Beautiful Day" and "Walk On" were the perfect background music for when Bono led yet another humanitarian mission in Africa dressed in a leather jacket and sunglasses while shaking hands with Nelson Mandela.
 It was simply comfort food to a public that had stuffed itself on boy bands and nu-metal.
 How To Dismantle An Atomic Bomb continued in the same vein.
-The 2004 release began the corporate synergy U2 would have with Apple, only to have it blow up in their face last year when the band couldn't even give their new music away.
+The 2004 release began the corporate synergy U2 would have with Apple, only to have it blow up in their face in 2014 when the band couldn't even give their new music away.

 The fact that U2 continues to retreat to their most popular but overrated piece of art to diminishing returns only proves the amount of faint praise is heaped on The Joshua Tree.
 As with

 many other bands, it's the undervalued gems that are often the best examples of their output.